joegreene/literate-succotash/README.md

 ![alt text](https://en.wikipedia.org/api/rest_v1/media/math/render/svg/4e15948216b708718574eb69a79d049a3701ba92 "Harmonic Sum (image from Wikipedia)")

-`literate-succotash` is an efficient harmonic sum calculator written in C/C++, targeting Intel x86-64 processors with the AVX2 instruction set included.
+`literate-succotash` is an efficient harmonic sum calculator written in C/C++, targeting Intel x86-64 processors with the AVX instruction set included.
 It focuses specifically on computing large positive N-values (e.g. in the billions) of the harmonic sum in a quick amount of time.

 ## Purpose